Go Back to Boston

 Phyllis shook her head.
 “No, Kristy’s just started her junior year at Harvard and they all agreed she should stay.”
 Phyllis smiled weakly.
 “I know Ronnie would have liked to see her.
 They’re quite close, like brother and sister.”

 Ronnie and Kristy were both only children and thought of each other more like cousins than siblings, but Ron smiled and nodded at his mother’s comment.
+Ron had been calling Todd and Beverly aunt and uncle since he was a baby.
+Kristina used the same honorary titles for James and Phyllis.

 Phyllis looked at Tre and what might have been a quiet laugh escaped her.
 “Back in our day, huh Tre, girls didn’t attend Harvard.
 You guys went to Harvard; we girls went to Radcliffe.
 Times sure have changed.”